lightbend/paradox/docs/src/main/paradox/features/linking.md

 `apiURL` setting is configured, it is used as the default Scaladoc base URL.

+The `@scaladoc` directive also supports site root relative base URLs using the `.../` syntax.

 #### @javadoc directive

 Use the `@javadoc` directives to link to Javadoc sites based on the package